 10. Boar with Odika (Sanglier à l’Odika)

 Wild boar is very popular in Odika.
 It is simply a delicacy that you cannot miss.
 It is particularly cooked for weddings and other major festivals.
-Marinated wild boar, tastier that pork, is undoubtedly a culinary pride of the Gabonese.
+The preparation of Boar with Odika typically involves marinating the boar meat with a blend of herbs and spices.
+The grated Odika is then added to the marinated meat, creating a sauce that infuses the dish with its chocolate-like taste.
+Marinated wild boar, tastier than pork, is undoubtedly a culinary pride of the Gabonese.

 So, which of these dishes do you fancy tasting?
 Everyone should visit Gabon at least once in their life and give these foods a try.
 You will definitely not regret it.
-Happy eating!
+Wishing you a fantastic dining experience!

 Related: Most Popular African Foods